 Pour in 7oz of vodka per bottle.
 This was hard because you have to leave air in the funnel or it gurgles and spills.
 We spilled about 5 oz all over the counter.
 (They are sanitized at least!).
 The first try I overflowed and my instinct was to slurp the top off, until the vapor hit my nose and I remember it wasn’t water!

 Put lids or corks on them and leave them in a pantry or dark place for 6 weeks.
 Take them out and swirl or turn them upside down once a day.
 They are best if they sit for 3 months, but I used my bottle (the one in the front that is less than the others) after 8 weeks.
-When they smell and taste like extract and not vanilla flavored vodka, they are ready to use.
+When they smell and taste like extract and not vanilla flavored vodka, it is ready to use.

 We made seven 7 oz bottles for $42 and had a few bags of beans leftover, which we used for Vanilla sugar and Vanilla salt as gifts as well.
 At the store, this much vanilla (the cheap stuff) would have been $75!
-I saved money and was able to get the good stuff for my family.

 To store the opened vanilla beans, double wrap them in ziplocks, removing ALL the air.
 They do not last long before they dry out, so use them quickly.